Pushing Stock Updates to Etsy

 - Volume - 100 Millilitres, 200 Millilitres

-In order to ensure this is set up correctly for Stock Push, I must confirm that the Inventory is tracked for each Variant as well as that the per-attribute quantities are tracked too.
+In order to ensure this is set up correctly for Stock Push, you must confirm that the Inventory is tracked for each Variant as well as that the per-attribute quantities are tracked too.

 - Variation Tracking